-- c.
+- The distance learning package 'Substance Use and Misuse" (2nd Edition May 2012) available from the Centre for Postgraduate Pharmaceutical Education (CPPE).
+This is available online and takes approximately 10 hours. - The CPPE assessment 'Substance Use and Misuse delivering Pharmacy services (2015) - CPPE safeguarding children and vulnerable adults e-learning module7 and the associated learning - c.
 The Substance Misuse in General Practice website is also a useful source of information and guidance and contains discussion groups to support those working with substance users.
 The UK psychiatric pharmacists' substance misuse e-mail group is another forum for discussion. - d.
 Local training will also be provided by CGL at the commencement of the scheme and updates if there are significant changes to clinical practice or pathways in the referring of citizens onto community pharmacy OSA services. - e.
 The Contractor is required to ensure that all pharmacists (including locums) have completed and signed the relevant declaration of competence statement.
 Copies should be kept on file and made available to the Commissioner on request. - f.
+The Contractor is required to ensure that all pharmacists have signed the PGD and that copies are kept on file. - g.
 The Contractor is required to ensure that each pharmacist has had a Disclosure and Barring Service (DBS) enhanced check.
-DBS checks should be renewed on a periodic basis in line with best practice guidance. - g.
-PharmOutcomes must be completed at each consultation. - h.
+DBS checks should be renewed on a periodic basis in line with best practice guidance. - h.
+PharmOutcomes must be completed at each consultation and securely kept for the minimum time period as stated in this specification. - i.
 Pharmacy Technicians involved in the provision of this service must be registered with the GPhC and have completed the same learning modules, assessment and declaration of competence as described above.
 Alternatively, a supervising accredited pharmacist must sign off the DOC for the appropriately qualified, trained and competent dispensing assistant.